Cloud-Computing-Spring-2025/webserver-log-analysis-hive-sruthibandi24/README.md

 ```

 ## Challenges Faced
-- Data Formatting Issues:** Some log entries had inconsistencies in delimiters and required preprocessing.
+- Data Formatting Issues: Some log entries had inconsistencies in delimiters and required preprocessing.
--Partitioning Strategy:** Finding the right partitioning column was crucial for optimizing queries.
+-Partitioning Strategy:Finding the right partitioning column was crucial for optimizing queries.
-- HDFS File Permissions:** Ensuring proper file permissions for Hive to access the data.
+- HDFS File Permissions:Ensuring proper file permissions for Hive to access the data.

 ## Sample Input and Expected Output
 ### Sample Input (CSV Format)